Formalizing contextuality in sequential scenarios: Non-contextuality for sequential scenarios

 Thus they must be the same, which contradicts $o_{\bar{S}} \neq o'_{\bar{S}}$. \end{proof}

-We now define non-contextuality for sequential scenarios, following closely the definitions in~\cite{abramsky2011sheaftheoretic}, but where we allow for repeating instruments, i.e., an instrument may appear multiple times in the same sequence. \begin{definition}[Non-contextuality for sequential scenarios] We say that an empirical model $e$ on a sequential scenario $\XMOSEQ$ is non-contextual, if there exist a global probability distribution on outcomes $d\colon O_X \to [0,1]$, such that any marginal in the empirical model can be retrieved as a marginal of the global probability distribution $d$ if the outcomes are consistent, i.e., a repeated instrument in a sequence has the same outcome.
-Then for all $S \in \mathcal{S}$ and for all $o \in O_S$:
+We now define non-contextuality for sequential scenarios, following closely the definitions in~\cite{abramsky2011SheaftheoreticStructureNonlocality}, but where we allow for repeating instruments within a sequence. \begin{definition}[Non-contextuality for sequential scenarios] We say that an empirical model $e$ on a sequential scenario $\XMOSEQ$ is non-contextual, if there exist a global probability distribution on outcomes $d\colon O_X \to [0,1]$, such that any marginal in the empirical model can be retrieved as a marginal of the global probability distribution $d$ if the outcomes are consistent.
+Then for all $S \in \mathcal{S}$ and for all $o_S \in O_S$:

 \end{definition}